BioJulia/PopGen.jl/docs/getting_started/juliaprimer.md

 Sometimes you might include an argument with a keyword when there isn't one, or include an argument without a keyword when there needs to be one (honestly, we make that mistake too and we *wrote* this stuff).
 To help minimize those mistakes, please read below about which arguments have keywords and which don't.

 !!! question ""
-    MethodError's can definitely get annoying, but they are usually the result of incorrect input from the user and not buggy programming by the developers.
+    MethodError's can definitely get annoying, but they are usually (but not always!) the result of incorrect input from the user.
 Please double-check your inputs before assuming something is broken or bugged.